eUICC – The Future for SIM Technology

 Over the Air and Under Control

 This is another key factor of the eUICC, the ability to remotely add or ‘provision’ SIM profiles Over the Air (OTA) whilst the SIM is embedded in a device, making it especially relevant to the coming industrial IoT revolution.
-This means that the relationship between manufacturer, user and operator will start much earlier, as operators will add their SIM profiles to the eUICC SIM at the point of manufacture, and end users will then be able to add or remove operators as they see fit, without ever removing the SIM from the device.
+This gives OEMs and IoT application developers much more freedom and control.
+They can embed a SIM at the point of manufacture, and then provision profiles as necessary OTA, without needing to remove the device from the field.

 This freedom to change SIM profiles is policed by a secure architecture based around a certificate chain, whereby the root certificate authority is the GSMA or another regulatory body, who ensures each operator and profile is legitimate and has independent data streams and roles.
 Because of this secure architecture, the ability to provision and remove SIM profiles and to do it all without touching the SIM, once deployed the eUICC standard has a claimed life of 20 years, in which it can be modified indefinitely to manage new operators and network standards.